 - Are you concerned about coverage for your ring should one of your prongs come lose and the diamond falls out?
 Well, that’s what insurance is for.
 If you don’t take out a policy on the ring alone, consider adding it to your renters’ or homeowners’ insurance instead.

-- The trade-in policies touted by jewelers can be quite complicated, forcing you to pay more for an upgrade than it’s worth without you ever realizing it.
-Not going too deep into all the ways that can happen, if you start out paying 2-3 times the wholesale price in a retail for one ring, you’re in effect spending what (wholesale) amounts to buying a starter ring and an upgrade at the same time?
+- The trade-in policies touted by jewelers can be quite complicated, forcing you to pay more for an upgrade than it’s worth without you even realizing it.

-Whatever you decide, be smart.
+Whatever you decide, be smart, be savvy.
 You and your lady will have a whole lot of life to live together.
 Be good to her and start smart my friend…start smart.